-Religious Freedom Review aims to provide weekly updates on the major events occurring in the United States that have a bearing on religious freedom.
+Religious Freedom Review aims to provide monthly updates on the major events occurring in the United States that have a bearing on religious freedom.

 Fact-based.
 Links should point to stories and events, not opinion pieces.